Peeragogy/Peeragogy.github.io/practice.md

-of “tens of thousands of projects in the traditions of world improvement élan – without any central committee that would have to, or even could, tell the active what their next operations should be”
+of “tens of thousands of projects in the traditions of world improvement élan – without any central committee that would have to, or even could, tell the active what their next operations should be” [7, p.
-@sloterdijk2013change [p.
 402].
 When we talk about “next steps,” we aim to clarify our own commitments, and show what can be realistically expected from us.